 - How does social media help communities do what they want to do better?

 - How has the Internet redefined the relationship between control and trust to create platforms of digital democracy?

 - What is the impact of digital journalism?
 And does it undermine bureaucratic hierarchies by relying on curation, link backs and crowd-sourced information?

 - What changes will capitalism undergo now that mass markets have reformed themselves into fragmented masses of niche markets that can easily be viewed online?
 And how is this important to the way that consumerism impacts gender, race and SES?

 - Does access to more information and more social networks make us more intelligent?

 - Is there a new protocol for transparency from big organizations - particularly government?

 - Have we reached the end of privacy?
 And what do we value about privacy in the first place?

-This blog is a means to explore these questions and get feedback from people who are equally passionate about social media.
+This blog started as a means to explore these questions and get feedback from people who are equally passionate about social media.
 I’m not an expert; I’m an enthusiast.
 I’m open to constructive criticism and new ideas.
 Think of this as the open-sourced lit review of my senior thesis.

 You can read William S. Shaw’s interpretation of technological determinism here.